test-denar/eevee-b7dff/content/pages/index.md

     title: Elisabeth Vehlinng
     subtitle: >-
-      I'm a creative and multidisciplinary CS grad student at USC who's creative, multidisciplinary and passionate about making tech accessible to everyone.
+      I'm a creative and multidisciplinary CS grad student at USC who's passionate about making tech accessible to everyone.
     actions:
       - label: Learn More
         url: /features